 Polish forests cover about 30% of Poland's territory, and are mostly owned by the state.

 Western and northern parts of Poland as well as the Carpathian Mountains in the extreme south, are much more forested than eastern and central provinces.1 The most forested administrative districts of the country are: Lubusz Voivodeship (48,9%), Subcarpathian Voivodeship (37,2%), and Pomeranian Voivodeship (36,1%).1 The least forested are: Łódź Voivodeship (21%), Masovian Voivodeship (22,6%), and Lublin Voivodeship (22,8%).
-Forest in Poland occupy the poorest soil.

 Coniferous type accounts for 54.5%, whereas broadleaved type accounts for 45.5% (out of that, alder and riparian forests account for 3.8%).

-Poland: interesting natural placesIn Poland, we find a lot of sites that are attractive from the environmental point of view.
+travels to cracow In Poland, we find a lot of sites that are attractive from the environmental point of view.
+Actually, in each province we can find no problem region, which is worth a visit just for that reason.
 Certainly the most attractive in terms of natural places, and also the most frequently chosen by tourists regions are mountains.

 The highest mountains in Polish is a place where you can really relax, and by the way also to learn about the local wildlife.

 Of course, Poland is worth a visit also in other Polish regions: notable, for example Bialowieza Forest and mites.